JakobDozier/Project-3/README.md

 ### Learned
 - The basics of swift
-- How to create an AR application in Xcode9
+- How to create an AR application in Xcode 9

 ### Problems
 - I was originally planning on having cones at the ends of the line to make a two-way arrow but I could not find a way for them to stay in the correct direction, so I ended up using spheres.